-Richard Nye was a chorister at Gloucester Cathedral and began composing at a young age.
-Guided by the Cheltenham-based composer Tony Hewitt-Jones whilst he was still at school, he later went on to study music in London.
-He received his South Bank debut with 8 ‘til Late (8 hands on 2 pianos) performed at the South Bank Centre in 2001 by Piano 40, whilst he was living on the Isles of Scilly.
-The work was later released on CD by Regent Records.
-Richard has composed a wide variety of choral and instrumental music, much now published both in the UK and abroad.
-Richard also experiments with sound recording and synthesisers, providing soundtracks to poetry, art and narrated short stories.
-He lives and works in Dorset.
+Richard was a chorister at Gloucester Cathedral and began composing at a young age.
+Guided by the Cheltenham-based composer Tony Hewitt-Jones while still at school, Richard later went on to study music in London, receiving his South Bank debut with 8 ‘til Late (eight hands on two pianos) performed at the South Bank Centre in 2001 by Piano 40.

 Works by Richard Nye